worldbank/GEEST/README.md

 **Steps 1 – 8 will have to be repeated for all facility types**.

-8. Once all crime types have completed the processing, enter aggregated raster output file name.
+8. Once all crime types have completed the processing, enter the aggregated raster output file name.

-9. Click "Aggregate" button to run the algorithm.
+9. Click the "Aggregate" button to run the algorithm.

 10. Status text next to the "Execute" button will appear and let you know once processing is complete.